Proposal to list Interventional Radiology products

 PHARMAC has been working with suppliers in order to seek provisional agreements and this is the first proposal to arise from that process.
 We intend to consult on proposed agreements with other suppliers over the next few months.

 Details about our proposal

-PHARMAC has entered into provisional agreements with Abbott and Defries for a range of interventional radiology products.
-The exact product ranges and pricing in these proposals have not been included in this consultation for brevity but includes catheters, guidewires, stents, grafts, and vascular closure devices.
+PHARMAC has entered into a provisional Agreement with Culpan for a range of interventional radiology products.
+The exact product ranges and pricing in these proposals have not been included in this consultation for brevity but includes catheters, guidewires, stents, grafts, flow diversion devices and other products.
 We are making the full list available to Procurement Departments at DHBs.
 Manufacturer’s ranges and product brands in the agreement are summarised below: